Free Materials For ESL Teachers and Learners

 4. Where were most jellyfish sightings reported in the UK?

-(a) East coasts, especially in Norfolk and Suffolk
+(a) West coasts, especially in Cornwall and Wales

 (d) Southern coasts, especially in Devon and Dorset